plepe/OpenStreetBrowser/README.md

 * maxZoom: Show layer only up to the given zoom level (default: no limit).
 * feature: an object describing how the feature will be formated resp. styled.
   * style: a Leaflet style.
     * stroke: Whether to draw stroke along the path.
-Set it to false to disable borders on polygons or circles. (boolean, true)
+Set it to false or empty string to disable borders on polygons or circles. (boolean, true)
     * weight: Stroke width in pixels (number, 3)
     * color: Stroke color (string, '#3388ff')
     * opacity: Stroke opacity (number, 1.0)